 Login or Register Login or Register (if using the online recruitment system for the first time) before continuing with your application.
 When registering you will be asked if you would like to register with tal.net.
-Agreeing simplifies your job search by enabling you to re-use your data in future applications Eligibility Pre-Screen This is a simple Yes/No question regarding your right to live and work in the UK Eligibility This is where you provide details of your current employment status e.g. employee of Natural England, Civil Servant/NDPB or non-Civil Servant and complete any associated questions if there are any Personal Information This is where you input personal & contact details, plus answer some personal eligibility questions Civil Servant Detail or Current Employment This is where you provide details of current employment (whether full or part time employment).
+Agreeing simplifies your job search by enabling you to re-use your data in future applications Eligibility Pre- Screen This is a simple Yes/No question regarding your right to live and work in the UK Eligibility This is where you provide details of your current employment status e.g. employee of Natural England, Civil Servant/NDPB or non-Civil Servant and complete any associated questions if there are any Personal Information This is where you input personal & contact details, plus answer some personal eligibility questions Civil Servant Detail or Current Employment This is where you provide details of current employment (whether full or part time employment).
 Previous Employment History You will be asked to enter details of your previous employment history covering the last three years.
 (If you are a student and have undertaken any part time work, this can be included in this section) Breaks in Employment You will be asked to provide any details of breaks in employment over the last 3 years Competence Questions This is where you will be asked to provide individual statements against each of the stated competencies for the role.
 We are looking for you to clearly demonstrate how your skills and experiences meet the competencies by providing real life examples, which will help us to assess your suitability.
 Further guidance on how to complete this section can be found below.
 Please read it carefully.
-Line Manager Details (Natural England only) Provide details of your line manager here Equality and Diversity Natural England is committed to recruiting, retaining and developing a workforce that reflects the diverse communities that we serve.
+Line Manager Details (Natural England only) Provide details of your line manager here

+Equality and Diversity Natural England is committed to recruiting, retaining and developing a workforce that reflects the diverse communities that we serve.
 We monitor and analyse diversity information to help us ensure our processes are fair, transparent, promote equality of opportunity, and do not have an adverse impact on any particular group.
-Therefore we encourage your cooperation in answering the questions in this section; any information provided on this form will be treated as strictly confidential and will be used for statistical purposes only You will also be asked if you feel you are eligible to apply via the Guaranteed Interview Scheme if you have a disability as defined by the Equality Act 2010.
-This is explained further within the online application form and below
+Therefore we encourage your cooperation in answering the questions in this section; any information provided on this form will be treated as strictly confidential and will be used for statistical purposes only As a Disability Confident accredited employer we will guarantee an interview to any applicant who has a disability as defined by the Equality Act 2010 and who meets the minimum criteria, where they have indicated this to be the case on the on line application form.
 Additional Information Where you can provide details if you require any additional assistance for any of the selection stages Declaration Where you will be asked to declare that the information you have provided is true and you understand pre-employment checks may need to be carried out

 There is a Help Centre within the application centre for technical queries relating to the application form.
-For any non- technical questions; Email: enquiries@gov.sscl.com Tel: 0845 603 7262
+For any non- technical questions; Email: enquiries@sscl.gse.gov.uk Tel: 0845 603 7262.